 improve product or service descriptions

-generate and publish 2–5 pieces of content for the selected prompt using Content Generator Semly
+generate and publish 2 - 5 pieces of content for the selected prompt using the Semly Content Generator

 increase presence in sources